TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Keeping It Clean

 Another of the useful features of Create React App is that it ships with [ESLint](https://www.theodinproject.com/lessons/node-path-javascript-linting).
-You may also set up [Prettier](https://prettier.io/) to help keep your React code as clean as can be.
+You could also set up [Prettier](https://prettier.io/) to help keep your React code as clean as can be.

 ### Developer Tools

 As you progress with React, your projects will undoubtedly become larger and larger, and include more and more components, with increasing levels of functionality.

-When this happens, it becomes very useful to be able to track and modify aspects of your app while the page is loaded in the browser, to aid in this we can make use of a Chrome extension called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+When this happens, it becomes very useful to be able to track and modify aspects of your app while the page is loaded in the browser.
+To aid in this we can make use of a Chrome extension called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).

 We recommend installing this and becoming comfortable with using it as early as possible to assist in debugging and improving your development experience.